-- Click the Look in drop-down arrow and select the mapped network drive that contains the company.
+- Browse the location of the company file.
 For example, if your company file is mapped to drive E, look for Company Files Name (E:) in the list.

 Note: If necessary, double-click the appropriate folders until you see the company file, which has a .qbw file name extension.
 Select the company file from the list and click Open.

 - If prompted, enter your user name and password.